 Instructional delivery format:

-In the lower division baccalaureate/associate degree category, 3 semester hours in College Composition II, Literary Research Methods, or as Liberal Arts elective (9/13) (8/18 revalidation).
+In the lower division baccalaureate/associate degree category, 3 semester hours in College Composition II, Literary Research Methods, or as an elective in Liberal Arts (9/13) (8/18 revalidation) (5/23 revalidation).